AugustoCarmona/AugustoCarmona/README.md

-### ¡Hola, soy Augusto! 👋
+### Hi, I'm Augusto! 👋

-Soy Python Developer y Data Engineer apasionado por la automatización y la inteligencia artificial.
-En mi día a día, trabajo con Python y SQL para crear soluciones escalables en el campo de la ingeniería de datos.
+I'm a Python Developer and Data Engineer passionate about automation and artificial intelligence.
+In my daily work, I use Python and SQL to build scalable solutions in the field of data engineering.